 CBT is available for adults and children alike, and the treatment itself is tailored specifically toward the age and need of the individual.
 Goals are set and agreed together between client and therapist and reviewed regularly to ensure that the treatment is progressing as desired by the client.
 Most importantly, the whole treatment process is collaborative, with client and therapist working together toward agreed goals.

-Dialectical Behaviour Therapy (DBT) is available with Rebecca.
+Cognitive Behavioural Therapy (CBT) is available with Colin.

-For information about Rebecca, her list of holistic therapies, prices and booking information please click here.
+For information about Colin, his list of holistic therapies, prices and booking information Please click here